 - (a) If the parties are unable to agree to consolidate related arbitrations or to the joinder of parties to an ongoing arbitration, the AAA shall directly appoint a single arbitrator (hereinafter referred to as the R-7 arbitrator) for the limited purpose of deciding whether related arbitrations should be consolidated or parties joined.
 All requests for consolidation or joinder must be submitted to the AAA prior to the appointment of an arbitrator pursuant to R-14 through R-16 (the Merits Arbitrator), or within 90 days of the date the AAA determined that all administrative filing requirements were satisfied, whichever is later.
 Requests for consolidation or joinder submitted beyond these timeframes shall not be permitted absent a determination by the Merits Arbitrator that good cause was shown for the late request. - (b) To request consolidation of arbitrations, the requesting party must have filed a demand for arbitration, including the applicable arbitration provision(s) from the parties' contract(s) and must provide a written request for consolidation which provides the supporting reasons for such request.
 It is the requesting party's responsibility to provide a copy of the request to all parties at the same time the request is provided to the AAA.
 The other parties to the arbitration(s) shall provide their written responses to the request for consolidation within 10 days after notice of receipt of the request for consolidation is sent by the AAA. - (c) To request joinder of parties, the requesting party must file with the AAA a written request to join parties to an existing arbitration which provides the names and contact information for such parties, names and contact information for the parties' representatives, if known, and supporting reasons for such request.
 The party requesting joinder shall be responsible for simultaneously providing a copy of the joinder request and supporting reasons to all parties to the arbitration and the party or parties sought to be joined.
 The other parties to the arbitration and the party that is sought to be joined shall provide their written responses to the request for joinder within 14 days after notice of receipt of the request of joinder is sent by the AAA.
-Any party to an ongoing arbitration administered by the AAA that fails to object to the joinder request.
-If the party sought to be joined is not a party to an ongoing arbitration dis not a party to an ongoing arbitration by the the party to an ongoing arbitration by the party to an ongoing arbitration administered by the party to an ongoing arbitration by the party to an ongoing arbitration administered by the party to an ongoing arbitration administered by the party to an ongoing arbitration by party to an ongoing arbitration by party to an ongoing arbitration by the party to an ongoing arbitration administered by the party to an ongoing arbitration administered by the party to an ongoing arbitration administered by the party to be pointed is not a party to an ongoing arbitration administered by the party seeking joinder shall comply with the provisions of Rule 4(a) as to that party.
+Any party to an ongoing arbitration administered by the AAA that fails to object to the joinder request shall be deemed to have waived their objection to the joinder request.
+If the party sought to be joined is not a party to an ongoing arbitration administered by the AAA, the party seeking joinder shall comply with the provisions of Rule 4(a) as to that party.
 If no response to the joinder request is received by a party that is not a party to an ongoing arbitration, that party will be deemed to have denied the joinder request.